JoeACars/propositional_logic_prover/README.md

 ## What does it do?

+This is **not** a thorough introduction to formal logic.
+If you are new to formal logic, you will find the following pretty dense.
+I've done my best to explain things, but don't expect to understand everything, and in the interests of conciseness, I haven't told you everything you could possibly want to know.
+The aim of the following guide is to give you enough to go on that you can understand what my program does.

 ### What is a logic?

 Speaking roughly, a *logic* is a set of rules which determine whether a given set of premises entails a given set of conclusions.
 For example, a standard form of argument is called *modus ponens*: if it is true that sentence 1 implies sentence 2, and sentence 1 is true, then it follows that sentence 2 is true.
 We usually write "sentence 1", "sentence 2" and so on as <code>p,q,r,...</code>, and we usually write "if p then q" as <code>p → q</code>.
 In addition to <code>→</code>, we also write <code>p ∧ q</code> for "p and q", <code>p ∨ q</code> for "p or q" and <code>¬p</code> for "not p".
 We also can use the turnstile symbol, <code>⊢</code>, for "entails", so we can write modus ponens as follows: